biomimesis/rmd4sci-melbourne/README.md

   - generate bibliographies
   - Change bibliography styles
 - Debug and handle common errors with R Markdown
-- Next steps in working with R Markdown - how to extend yourself to other rmarkdown formats
+- Next steps in working with R Markdown - how to extend yourself to other R Markdown formats

 # Abstract aka "why should you read this"